mui/material-ui/docs/pages/blog/mui-x-v5.3.0.md

 The answer depends on what the user wants to do.
 So let them be free to choose their own organization.
 With the row grouping, they can go in the option menu of the “director” column and click on “Group by director” to group all the rows with the same director.
-If they are not interested anymore by the director, they can simply click on “Stop groping by director”.
+If they are not interested anymore by the director, they can simply click on “Stop grouping by director”.

 <img src="/static/blog/mui-x-v5.3.0/blog1.gif" alt="grouping and un-grouping by director" style="width: 100%; margin-bottom: 16px;" />